rhiannonbar/GISC420/README.md

 ## Future development
 -	The availability of viewshed functions in GDAL would enable use to reproduce our methodology without relying on acrpy code.
 Using open source software (?) outside of the ESRI environment may enable us to have more flexibility in utilising different environments.
 We would need to try this on computers outside of the lab with less restrictions on creating and altering environments.
 - In future we could also think about how to improve the classification of our output.
 We could reclassify the output into high, medium and low visibility as this may be more intuitive to understand than "visible at x no. of points"
+- As previously discussed, viewshed analysis is computationally challenging, especially in Arc and can take a long time.
+It may be interesting to explore if the same issues are present when working in python.
+Is there a way to store each viewshed as an object within the function rather than writing it out to a file and then adding them together?